of the Arts Musical Performances

 What do the long-range enrollment projections look like, and what are the budget implications?

-Kindergarten registration is still in progress, although our long range enrollment data shows that we will be entering a downward trend in student enrollment in the next few years.
+Kindergarten registration is still in progress, although our long range enrollment data shows that we will be continuing a downward trend in student enrollment in the next few years.
 Appropriate reductions or increases will be made as needed.
 We are monitoring birth rates in both Huntington and Smithtown and noted a slight increase last year.
 Birth rates are important in that they provide some long-term data that can be used to predict future enrollments.
 Children born today can generally be expected to start school five years from now.

 Why does the bus drive down my street multiple times in a morning